sigp/lighthouse/book/src/mainnet-validator.md

 Follow the [Lighthouse Installation Instructions](./installation.md) to install Lighthouse from one of the available options.

-Proceed to the next step once you've successfully installed Lighthouse and view its `--version` info.
+Proceed to the next step once you've successfully installed Lighthouse and viewed its `--version` info.

 > Note: Some of the instructions vary when using Docker, ensure you follow the